The Hunter Leveling Guide for Mists of Pandaria

 Night Elf hunters also gain the benefit of a 2% dodge chance increase, another bonus to stack with Aspect of the Monkey when forced into melee.
 More often times this’ll happen in PvP, as opposed to PvE.

 The stone form ability is rather nice, washing away bleeds and reducing damage taken by 10%.
 This is useful against rogues (and various other classes) in PvP.
 Rogues are something of our mortal enemy in many battlegrounds.
 It’s also nice at times in PvE or while leveling.

 In Mists of Pandaria Dwarves get expertise with ranged weapons, which is a useful stat.
 They also have expertise with maces, which is useless to you.

 With Cataclysm Humans finally got to be hunters (it’s never made sense that they couldn’t be Hunters.)
 They have nothing that’s specifically useful, though their escape ability is quite nice for PvP and their diplomacy ability will help with the reputaion gains with the many factions of Azeroth and beyond.

 Their expertise with melee weapons and their increase Spirit is of no use to you.

 It certainly makes sense that were-wolf type critters could be Hunters, what with their legendary sense of smell, not that said sense appears in-game.
-They have a general 1% increased chance to crit, which is nice, and they can “periodically move more quickly,” which definitely has it’s uses.
+They have a general 1% increased chance to crit, which is nice for any Hunter, and they can “periodically move more quickly,” which definitely has it’s uses.